a-dog-and-a-lobster/dog-and-lobster-jekyll/docs/_posts/2024-12-17-Charlotte-Not-Her-Name.md

  \
 There are things in this life \
 Once you have started, it's hard to stop \
-Like Eating potato chips \
+Like eating potato chips \
 Like drinking whisky \
 Like loving her